RetroReversing/retroReversing/pages/n64/Mupen64Mac.md

 So Finally we have a `libmupen64plus.dylib` with the  debugger enabled!
 Now what?
 How do we use it?!

+---

 # Building the Console Application
 You need to point APIDIR to the location of the core source code you checked out earlier.
 ```
 make APIDIR=/../mupen64plus-core-master/src/api DEBUG=1 all
 ```

+The console application is the simplest frontend for the emulator and it also has a very basic debugger in it.

 Now copy over the …

+---

 # Compiling Glitch64
 ```